ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 #### Spring Data JPA
 Spring Data JPA uses entities, so the class structure needs to be comparable with the database structure because some mapping is done automatically.
 In the most simple form, the database tables will each represent an entity and can be mapped almost directly on an entity class.
-This mapping can be done by using java configuration.
+This mapping can be done by using Java configuration.
 By using annotations you can define on which table the class is mapped but also how the tables are linked together.

 A class is seen as an Entity when it is annotated with the @Entity annotation.
 The most common links are @OneToMany, @ManyToOne and @ManyToMany.